-David Picton lives in Brooklyn, New York.
+David Picton lives in the Washington Heights area of Manhattan, New York City.
 He is a jazz performer, and a composer of both jazz and contemporary classical music.
 He teaches drums, piano, and composition, and runs ensemble workshops with his students.

 Originally from Watchung, New Jersey, David started out on drums as a child, studying with local teacher Frank Marapodi.
 He then progressed to studying with the great Joe Morello in his high school years.
 During this time, he also began studying jazz and classical piano with Keith Macdonald, and composition with James Fagas.
 This led him to attend Mannes College of Music, in New York City, from which he graduated with a Bachelor's Degree in composition.